Google +1 button by Anders Bohea

 Google stressed not to read too much into the slide above or the ones that follow, because exact features might change.
 And, if there’s data you want, please leave a comment — they’ll be looking.

 With the search activity, the idea is to show how the activity looks for “annotated” versus “non-annotated” links.
 Annotated means that there’s a result that has +1 activity associated with it in the search results, not that it has been annotated with an actual comment.

 Who has +1′d your site will also be reported in aggregate, such as by age and sex:

-These reports will be available through Google Webmaster Central, when the buttons are released.
+Google Webmaster Central, when the buttons are released.
 So, if you haven’t yet registered your site, there’s another reason to do so.